Minnesota State High School League takes urgent steps to address fall sports, budget woes

 That deficit balloons to $3.2 million if winter activities are also canceled.
 That would include the boys' hockey state tournament, the league's biggest revenue-generating activity.

-The meeting Tuesday was the board’s seventh of the year, an additional gathering scheduled in response to the rapidly changing environment.
+Tuesday's meeting was the board's seventh of the school year, an additional gathering scheduled in response to the rapidly changing environment.

-The return-to-play task force is comprised of the league’s existing eligibility committee and liaisons from around the state.
-League Executive Director Erich Martens said the group should expect “about a week and a half of significant work” to prepare the high school league’s plans.
+The return-to-play task force is composed of the league's eligibility committee and liaisons from around the state.
+League Executive Director Erich Martens said the group should expect "about a week and a half of significant work" to prepare the high school league's plans.

 At a league board workshop Monday, members offered options such as moving some or all fall sports to the spring of 2021 if classes are not fully resumed in schools.
 Or instead of moving sports, holding fewer competitions with shorter seasons and limited postseason tournaments.